GFEAP/DataTemplateSelectorDemo/README.md

     public DemoTemplateSelector DemoTemplateSelector = new DemoTemplateSelector();
 ```

-When we refer to another namespace in code, we include that by including the using directive on top of our file:
+When we refer to another namespace in code, we achieve that by including the __using__ directive on top of our file:

 ```csharp
     using TemplateSelectorDemo.Selector;